Exact Algorithms and Lower Bounds for Stable Instances of Euclidean k-Means: Introduction

+As mentioned above, we stated the above as a hypothesis in the conference version of this paper \cite{FKS19}.
+After the conference appeared, Paradise \cite{Orr} proved a stronger version of Theorem 3.1 of \cite{DGG}.
+Rather than recalling all definitions in \cite{Orr}, we simply summarize the main features of their result.
+Theorem 1.6 in \cite{Orr} shows every $L \in NP$ admits a PCP verifier that is: \begin{itemize} \item {\bf Strong}: The reduction to the PCP is parsimonious in that there is a 1-to-1 correspondence between witnesses for yes instances of $L$ and proofs that are accepted with probability exactly 1 by the verifier: the so-called {\bf canonical proofs} $\mathcal C$.
+Further, for any proof $\pi$ the probability the PCP rejects $\pi$ is $\Omega(HW(\pi, \mathcal C))$: i.e. at least proportional to the minimum Hamming distance between $\pi$ and a proof in $\mathcal C$. \item {\bf Smooth}: All bits of the proof are queried by the verifier with the equal probability. \end{itemize}

+The proof of Theorem \ref{PCP-hypothesis} is then immediate.
+First, use the reduction in \cite{VV86} to reduce $L$ to an instance of the promise problem \uqsat.
+Then apply the PCP verifier from Theorem 1.6 in \cite{Orr} followed by the reduction to \qsatb from the proof of Corollary 1.8 in \cite{Orr}.
+This directly establishes Theorem \ref{PCP-hypothesis} with no further arguments being required.
+Note that the randomization in the reduction only comes from the reduction in \cite{VV86} proving \uqsat is hard, every step from \cite{Orr} is deterministic.

-This motivates the following definitions: \begin{definition}[Stable SAT Instances] For $0 \leq s \leq 1$, an instance $\Phi$ of $\sat$ is said to be $s$-stable if there is exactly one satisfying assignment $x^*$ and for any assignment $x$ the fraction of clauses of $\Phi$ that are not satisfied is at least $s \cdot \HW{x^*}{x}$. \end{definition} \begin{definition}[\stqsatb] In an instance of promise problem \stqsatb, we are given an instance $\Phi$ of \qsatb with the following guarantee.
-Either $\Phi$ is $s$-stable or it is not satisfiable. \end{definition} So, Hypothesis \ref{PCP-hypothesis} proposes the existence of a randomized reduction from any $L \in NP$ to \qsatb that always maps a no instance to a no instance and, with polynomially-large probability, maps a yes instance an instance of \stqsatb which, by definition, has exactly one satisfying assignment.
-This bounded occurrence (and, thus, stronger) version of Theorem \ref{DGG-theorem} is believed to be true and there is work in progress towards proving this (Oded Goldreich, personal communication).
-Using Hypothesis \ref{PCP-hypothesis} we prove the following.
+We will frequently refer to SAT instances with the properties mentioned in the Yes case of Theorem \ref{PCP-hypothesis}, so it will be convenient to use two more definitions. \begin{definition}[Stable SAT Instances] For $0 \leq s \leq 1$, an instance $\Phi$ of $\sat$ is said to be $s$-stable if there is exactly one satisfying assignment $x^*$ and for any assignment $x$ the fraction of clauses of $\Phi$ that are not satisfied is at least $s \cdot \HW{x^*}{x}$. \end{definition} \begin{definition}[\stqsatb] In an instance of promise problem \stqsatb, we are given an instance $\Phi$ of \qsatb with the following guarantee: Either $\Phi$ is $s$-stable or it is not satisfiable. \end{definition} So, Theorem \ref{PCP-hypothesis} gives a randomized reduction from any $L \in NP$ to \qsatb that always maps a no instance to a no instance and, with polynomially-large probability, maps a yes instance to an instance of \stqsatb which, by definition, has exactly one satisfying assignment.

+Using Theorem \ref{PCP-hypothesis} we prove our main result for hardness of approximating Stable $k$-Means in Euclidean metrics whose dimension is not fixed.

-\begin{theorem} There exists universal constant $\epsilon_0>0$ such that there is no polynomial time algorithm for solving $(1+\epsilon_0)$-stable instances of \kmeans in $\RR^d$ unless $NP=RP$. \end{theorem}
+\begin{theorem} There exists universal constants $\epsilon, \gamma > 0$ such that there is no $(1+\gamma)$-approximation for $(1+\epsilon)$-stable instances of \kmeans in $\RR^d$ unless $NP=RP$. \end{theorem} Before our work, it was not known that it was even hard to solve stable \kmeans in Euclidean spaces exactly much less hard to approximate.